devnull-tools/soda/README.md

       # code here
     }

-    $ soda something::install
+    $ soda something#install

-The **::** indicates that the namespace is the first part of the string and the function is the second part.
+The **#** indicates that the namespace is the first part of the string and the function is the second part.

 ## Script Parameters